I have a kid in every conceivable phase.

-But, like I posted here in this blog, with the challenges there always seem to come opportunities.
+But with the challenges there always seem to come opportunities.

 He’s already acting as a formal mentor to Transition to Depth Oliver James, who will be 18 in February, and as some-time sounding board and editor for 16yo Emma (Self-Directed Scholar—she’s writing essays on literature and politics, learning to paint and sketch, practicing piano, reading and doing math, among other things) and 15yo Sara (Apprentice Scholar attending a Commonwealth School for Math and Shakespeare, working on writing, literature and other interests at home).